1.1 Section 2 of this statement is the interpretation section

 9.1 Nothing in this Statement shall undermine the rights of any person to apply for any licence under the Act and have the application considered on its individual merits or override the right of any person to make representations on any application for a licence or a review of a licence where they are permitted to do so under the Act.

 9.2 On consideration of an application for a premises licence, provisional statement or on consideration of a temporary use notice the presumption shall be to grant the application without conditions.
-Conditions will only be considered where they are needed to take cognisance of the licensing objectives, and codes and guidance issued by the Commission.
+Mandatory and default conditions are the only conditions that are required to be attached to a licence at minimum and, in most cases, will be sufficient to promote the licensing objectives, however, additional conditions will be imposed where there is clear evidence of a risk to the licensing objectives in the circumstances of a particular case which is not already adequately addressed by the policies, procedures and mitigation measures described in an applicant’s risk assessment.
 Conditions may also be considered if the application is contrary to this policy or has not taken into account the Council’s Local Area Profile information.
 It is required for applicants to demonstrate how they will mitigate the risks within their local area and this should be done via a local area risk assessment and the submission of conditions if deemed appropriate.
 Any conditions applied will not be overly onerous and will be proportionate to the scale of the application and the risks involved.
 Conditions will generally be considered unnecessary if they are already adequately covered by other legislation.

 9.3 No conditions may be attached to permits.